 For those months where there are many birthdays, you can batch bake the cakes and freeze the layers.

-Sheet and Bundt cakes are usually simple recipes that keep fantastically well in the freezer.
+They are usually simple recipes that keep fantastically well in the freezer.
 I have frozen the White Chocolate Raspberry Bundt Cake many times for parties and I have to say that it might even be better after a stay in the freezer.

 Let them cool completely at room t° and then wrap first in plastic and then in foil (image below, left).